mhekkel/libzeep/README.md

 Now that you have a document, you can walk its content which is organised in nodes.
-There are several nodes classes, the most interesting for most is xml::element.
+There are several nodes classes, the most interesting for most is `xml::element`.
 These elements can have children, some of which are also elements.

 Internally the nodes are stored as linked lists.
-However, to conform to STL coding practices, xml::element can used like a container.
-The iterator of xml::element (which it inherits from its base class xml::container) only returns child xml::element objects skipping over comments and processing instructions.
+However, to conform to STL coding practices, `xml::element` can used like a container.
+The iterator of `xml::element` (which it inherits from its base class `xml::container`) only returns child `xml::element` objects skipping over comments and processing instructions.

 So, to iterate over all elements directly under the first element of a